Ocean Bay Apartment (Bayside) Sandy Resiliency & Renewal Program,

 The program is developed to provide flood protection of the site, following FEMA-prescribed requirements, for primary electric service, residential building envelope (dry and wet floodproofing), and building entries.
 The solution involves the following major elements –

 • A perimeter flood wall, over 5,200 feet in length, that encircles the 32-acre site to prevent surface flood waters from entering above grade, and prevent subsurface water seepage below grade.
-The flood walls are visually hidden through use of sloped berms of finish grade.
+The flood walls are visually hidden through use of sloped berms of the adjacent finish grade.

 • Where the building entries face streets, protective flood walls and panels for the lobbies.